Born to Run: Artwork and packaging

 The cover art of Born to Run features Springsteen (right) leaning on the shoulder of E Street Band saxophonist Clarence Clemons (left).

 The cover art of Born to Run was taken by the photographer Eric Meola at his personal studio on June 20, 1975.
 Springsteen's busy recording schedule meant he kept missing shooting dates.
 When he finally showed up, he brought Clemons, whom he wanted on the cover.
 Meola shot 900 frames in the three-hour session, (Note: These photos were compiled and published in Meola's book Born to Run: The Unseen Photos (2006).) some of which showed Springsteen under a fire escape, tuning a radio, and with a guitar; unused shots were used by Columbia for advertising.
 (Note: Another shot was later used for the 2024 compilation album Best of Bruce Springsteen.)

 In the chosen black-and-white shot, Springsteen is holding a guitar while leaning against Clemons.
 Springsteen is wearing a black leather jacket, and Clemons is in a white shirt with a striped pattern and wearing a black hat.
 Meola said the shot was a clear standout: "I wanted something that was nearly impossible to print, but beautiful to look at if printed perfectly—somehow innocent yet street-smart."
 An Elvis Presley pin appears on Springsteen's guitar strap, which he wore to display Presley's inspiration on him as a musician.
-His guitar, a Fender Telecaster with an Esquire neck, later appeared on the covers of Live 1975–85 (1986), Human Touch (1992), and Greatest Hits (1995).
+His guitar, a Fender Telecaster with an Esquire neck, later appeared on the covers of Live 1975–85 (1986), Human Touch (1992), Greatest Hits (1995), and Wrecking Ball (2012).
 The Born to Run cover was included in a Rolling Stone readers' poll of the best album covers of all time in 2011.
 Masur called it "classic" and "one of the most iconic images in rock history".